 Bots are gaining traction as they look promising in demo projects.
 As the use of bots increases, the benefits will multiply.

-RPA vs BPM means that bots can be used quickly, independently, automating simple repetitive tasks and gaining total tangible benefits.
-As bots get smarter, they can solve pinpoint problems (like machine learning) and fuel the already incipient artificial intelligence (AI) frenzy.
+RPA vs. BPM means that bots can be used quickly and independently, automating repetitive tasks and gaining tangible benefits.
+As bots get smarter, they can solve pinpoint problems (like machine learning) and fuel the already developing artificial intelligence (AI) frenzy.
 Over the past quite a long time, there have been no problems with managing and updating bots.
 It’s hard enough to ignore the tactical advantages that RPA provides and focus instead on the big picture, so the proliferation of bots will continue.

 Brief: Return can be implemented quickly and with minimal cost, but implementation may not always solve the problem of inefficiency in the main process.